The SRG/eROSITA all-sky survey: Constraints on Ultra-light Axion Dark Matter through Galaxy Cluster Number Counts: Methodology

 \section{Methodology}

-This section briefly presents the inference pipeline developed in \citetalias{Ghirardini2024} and explains the applied adaptations to consider the cosmological effects of introducing ultra-light axions.
-To this end, we review the observables, the HMF, the mass-observable scaling relations, and the weak gravitational lensing calibration.
+This section briefly presents the inference pipeline developed in \citetalias{Ghirardini2024} and explains the applied adaptations to consider the cosmological effects of introducing ULAs.
+To this end, we reviewed the observables, the HMF, the mass-observable scaling relations, and the weak gravitational lensing calibration.

 The forward modeling cosmological pipeline is described in \citetalias{Ghirardini2024}.
-It takes into account selection effects through the selection function presented in \cite{Clerc2024} to model the completeness and mass-observable scaling laws calibrated with weak gravitational lensing data by DES~Y3, KiDS, and HSC~Y3, presented in \cite{Grandis2024, Kleinebreil2024}, as well as a mixture model for eliminating care of possible contaminants \citep{Kluge2024}.
+It takes into account selection effects through the selection function presented in \cite{Clerc2024} to model the completeness and mass-observable scaling laws calibrated with weak gravitational lensing data by DES~Y3, KiDS, and HSC~Y3, presented in \cite{Grandis2024, Kleinebreil2024, Chiu2025}, as well as a mixture model for eliminating care of possible contaminants \citep{Kluge2024}.
 The Bayesian analysis assumes a Poissonian likelihood for the galaxy cluster number counts.
 The pipeline is used for constraining a large set of cosmological parameters as well as scaling parameters simultaneously.